-Enterprise Holdings engages countless stakeholders to help us identify and prioritize key issues and corporate responsibility efforts – and their feedback has been documented in a materiality assessment, all in accordance with the Global Reporting Initiative (GRI) G4 Guidelines Core option.
+Enterprise Holdings engages countless stakeholders to help us identify and prioritize key issues and corporate responsibility efforts.
+These stakeholders include:

 - Customers – Through our monthly Enterprise Rent-A-Car, National Car Rental and Alamo Car Rental brand service-quality index surveys, we constantly keep our finger on the pulse of what matters most to customers.
 In addition, we have established online customer communities to test brand initiatives and concerns.